 Other people recognize our blind spots, but we don’t!

 Controlling and intimidating others–without realizing it

 Being envious–without realizing it

-Being too intellectual–without realizing it
+Being too intellectual–without realizing

 Being too anxious, too ambivalent, or too argumentative–without realizing it

 “Meredith is an innovative author and leadership thinker, and is perhaps

 Thomas A. Kolditz, Ph.D., [now Brigadier General (Ret.)],